-Britain's Prime Minister Asks Queen To Suspend Parliament Ahead Of Brexit Deadline
+Queen Will Suspend U.K. Parliament At Boris Johnson's Request

 Boris Johnson is trying to use the Queen to concentrate power in his own hands - this is a deeply dangerous and irresponsible way to govern https://t.co/UEn1isXbSp— Yvette Cooper (@YvetteCooperMP) August 28, 2019

-Johnson's move to suspend Parliament comes one day after he reiterated his commitment to take Britain out of the European Union on the Oct.
+Johnson threw his plan to suspend Parliament into action one day after he reiterated his commitment to take Britain out of the European Union on the Oct.
 31 deadline.

 "Jeremy Corbyn wants to cancel the referendum and argue about Brexit for years," Johnson said via Twitter.
 "I am committed to leading our country forward and getting Britain out of the EU by October 31st."